 Born and raised in rural Washington, Helmer acquired her musical prowess early.
 "My family has always been musically inclined," she says.
 Helmer's venues began with performances in nearby Seattle.
-It was in Seattle that a chance encounter led to Helmer's marriage to husband and now manager.
+It was in Seattle that a chance encounter led to Helmer's husband, and now manager.

 "I couldn't resist her," he says.
 "She's amazing.
 She's so talented and so gifted.
-Being her manager helps me feel important in some way, contributing to her success.
-I believe in her - when she makes it big, Rebecca will be a great role model. "
+Being her manager helps me feel important in some way."

-Helmer wrote Waiting My Whole Life, available on Helmer's self-titled CD, released last year, for her husband in honor of their wedding.
-"At first I wasn't sure if I wanted her to sing it, put it on her CD and share it with the whole world because it was so special," he says.
+In songs that have been likened to the timeless messages of Joni Mitchell, the melodic lyrics of Jewel and Sarah McLaughlin, Helmer relies upon her life experiences as inspiration.
+Helmer wrote Waiting My Whole Life, available on Helmer's self-titled CD, released last year.
+"At first I wasn't sure if I wanted her to sing it," her manager said, "put it on her CD and share it with the whole world because it was so special," he says.
 "But, I think of it more as her sharing a beautiful thing."
-With her only compensation being validated parking and CD sales, Helmer agreed to be part of the entertainment lineups.
+Helmer agreed to be part of the entertainment lineups.
 "Singing at PDX was a very welcoming experience," she says.
 "Complete strangers felt the urge to tell me that my music was good to hear.
 Employees said that I put people in a good mood before they got on a plane.
 The employees supported me a lot.
 I'd love to perform there again."

 In previous interviews, Helmer expressed her excitement at seeing thousands of passengers traveling across the country, to Europe and Asia buying her CDs.
 Helmer's performances at PDX had a much more profound impact on many.
 "Rebecca probably didn't notice people's reactions to her music, but since I was off to the side while she was singing, I could see them laugh and see them cry in the middle of the airport," he says.
 "Her music has that effect on people."
 During her performances, Helmer's music drew the attention of several influential contacts, including representatives from Star Search.